-During the scene where Roy and Chon are drunk in the hotel, director Tom Dey hoped to include a drunken kung fu scene as an homage to The Legend of Drunken Master (1994) (Legend of the Drunken Master (1994)).
-There was no time to choreograph such a scene, so Dey showed Chon blowing bubbles from his mouth, as Wong Fei-hung does in the Drunken Master movie.
+During the scene where Roy (Owen Wilson) and Chon (Jackie Chan) are drunk in the hotel, Director Tom Dey hoped to include a drunken kung fu scene, as an homage to The Legend of Drunken Master (1994).
+There was no time to choreograph such a scene, so Dey showed Chon blowing bubbles from his mouth, as Wong Fei-hung does in The Legend of Drunken Master (1994).

-Chon Wang is the Chinese translation/pronunciation of John Wayne.
-However, in the case of Jackie Chan's character, Chon represents his last name while Wang is his first name.
+Chon Wang is the Chinese translation and pronunciation of John Wayne.
+However, in the case of Jackie Chan's character, Chon represents his last name, while Wang is his first name.
 This represents the order Chinese names are presented.